Will Whoever Fires Bob Mueller Please Turn Off the Lights

 “Mr. President, as I explained in Senate testimony in June, ‘I am not going to follow any orders unless I believe those are lawful and appropriate orders.’
 The special counsel can only be fired for good cause.
+And I haven’t seen that good cause.
 With all due respect sir, you’ve put nothing in writing that proves good cause exists to dismiss the special counsel.

 At this point, the call likely ends in one of two ways: either Rosenstein is fired or he quits.

 Next up on Trump’s phone tree: the third highest-ranking official at Justice, Associate Attorney General Rachel Brand, a Harvard Law School graduate and former clerk to Justice Anthony Kennedy.

 “Mr. President, as I’m sure you know, I’m heading down to Arkansas in a few weeks.
 Let’s catch up when I’m settled in there.”

 At this point, Brand would probably be calling the movers and asking them to hurry up with the packing.

 Trump, increasingly anxious because he might miss the opening of Sean Hannity, would then reach out to Solicitor General Noel Francisco, a former Justice Antonin Scalia clerk and University of Chicago Law School graduate.